psychogenic/kicad-skip/README.md

 ## Main features

-   * Explore, modify and create elements of a schematic using Python
+   * Explore, modify and create elements of a schematic or PCB using Python

    * Access to every bit of the source file using a common API